olgakiramari/cybersecurity-learning-journal/week1/networking.md

 - Devices communicate using IP addresses

 ## Practical exercise
-- Used Packet Tracer to simulate network communication
+- Used Packet Tracer to simulate a configuration DHCP on a Wireless Router.
 - Observed how devices exchange packets

 ## What was confusing